-Next Generation Science Standard Performance Expectations Performance Outcomes Instructional Resources Assessments Students who demonstrate understanding can: 2-PS1-1.
-Plan and conduct an investigation to describe and classify different kinds of materials by their observable properties.
-2-PS1-2.
-Analyze data obtained from testing different materials to determine which materials have the properties that are best suited for an intended purpose.
-2-PS1-3.
-Make observations to construct an evidence-based account of how an object made of a small set of pieces can be disassembled and made into a new object.
-2-PS1-4.
-Construct an argument with evidence that some changes caused by heating or cooling can be reversed and some cannot.
-Science and Engineering Practices Planning and Carrying Out Investigations Planning and carrying out investigations to answer questions or test solutions to problems in K-2 builds on prior experiences and progresses to simple investigations, based on fair tests, which provide data to support explanations or design solutions. • Plan and conduct an investigation collaboratively to produce data to serve as the basis for evidence to answer a question.(2-PS1-1) • Malyzing and Interpreting Data Analyzing data in K-2 builds on prior experiences and progresses to collecting, recording, and sharing observations. • Analyze data from tests of an object or tool to determine if it works as intended.
-(2-PS1-2) Constructing Explanations and Designing Solutions Constructing explanations and Designing Solutions Constructing explanations (firsthand or from media) to construct an evidence-based accounts of natural phenomena and designing solutions. • Make observations (firsthand or from media) to construct an evidence-based account for natural phenomena.
-(2- PS1-3) Engaging in argument from evidence in K-2 builds on prior experiences and progresses to comparing ideas and representations about the natural and designed world(s). • Construct an argument with evidence to support a claim.
-(2-PS1-4) Connections to Nature of Science Science Models, Laws, Mechanisms, and Theories Explain Natural Phenomena. • Scientists search for cause and effect relationships to explain natural events.
-(2-PS1-4) Chapters 9 & 10 - changing substances from liquid to solid to vapor (i.e.) Test Hands-on activities Informal/for mal Assessments Observations
+Next Generation Science Standard Performance Expectations Performance Outcomes Instructional Resources Assessments Next Generation Science Standard Performance ExpectationsStudents who demonstrate understanding can:2-PS1-1.
+Plan and conduct an investigation to describe and Performance Outcomes Science and Engineering Practices Planning and Carrying OutInvestigations Planning and carrying out investigations to answer questions or test solutions to problems in K-2 builds on prior experiences and progresses to simple investigations, based on fair tests, which provide data to support explanations or design solutions. • Plan and conduct an investigation collaboratively to produce data to serve as the basis for evidence to answer a question.(2-PS1-1) Analyzing and Interpreting Data Analyze data in K-2 builds on prior experiences and progresses to collecting, recording, and sharing observations. • Analyze data from tests of an object or tool to determine if it works as intended.
+(2-PS1-2) Constructing Explanations and Designing Solutions Constructing explanations and designing solutions in K-2 builds on prior experiences and progresses to the use of evidence and ideas in constructing evidence-based accounts of natural phenomena and designing solutions. • Make observations (firsthand or from media) to construct an evidence-based account for natural phenomena.
+(2- PS1-3) Engaging in Argument from Evidence Instructional Resources Chapters 9 & 10 - changing substances from liquid to solid to vapor (i.e.) Assessments Test Hands-on activities Informal/for mal Assessments Observations cannot.
+Engaging in Argument from Evidence Engaging in argument from evidence in K-2 builds on prior experiences and progresses to comparing ideas and representations about the natural and designed world(s).
+Construct an argument with evidence to support a claim.
+(2-PS1-4) experiences and progresses to comparing ideas and representations about the natural and designed world(s).
+Construct an argument with evidence to support a claim.
+(2-PS1-4) Connections to Nature of Science Science Models Laws Mechanisms and Theories Explain Natural Phenomena.
+Scientists search for cause and effect relationships to explain natural events.
+(2-PS1-4)

-Disciplinary Core Ideas (DCI) PS1.A: Structure and Properties of Matter Different kinds of matter exist and many of them can be either solid or liquid, depending on temperature.
+Disciplinary Core Ideas (DCI) PS1.A: Structure and Properties of Matter Different kinds of matter exist and many of them canbe either solid or liquid, depending on temperature.
 Matter can be described and classified by its observable properties.
 (2-PS1-1) Different properties are suited to different purposes.
 (2-PS1-2),(2-PS1-3) A great variety of objects can be built up from a small set of pieces.
 (2-PS1-3) PS1.B: Chemical Reactions Heating or cooling a substance may cause changes that can be observed.
 Sometimes these changes are reversible, and sometimes they are not.
 (2-PS1-4) Crosscutting Concepts Patterns Patterns in the natural and human designed world can be observed.
 (2-PS1-1) Cause and Effect Events have causes that generate observable patterns.
-(2-PS1-4) Simple tests can be designed to gather evidence to support or refute student ideas about causes.
+(2-PS1-4) Simple tests can be designed to gather evidence to support or refute studentideas about causes.
 (2-PS1-2) Energy and Matter Objects may break into smaller pieces and be put together into larger pieces, or change shapes.
-(2-PS1-3) Connections to Engineering, Technology, and Applications of Science Influence of Engineering, Technology, and Science on Society and the Natural World Every human-made product is designed by applying some knowledge of the natural world and is built using materials derived from the natural world.
+(2-PS1-3) Connections to Engineering, Technology, and Applications of Science Influence of Engineering, Technology, and Science on Society and the Natural World Every human-made product is designed by applying some knowledge of the natural world and is built using materialsderived from the natural world.
 (2-PS1-2)